 The SPML package uses SPML 1.0 and binds with SOAP 1.1, using HTTP or HTTPS 1.1 as the transport.
 All data transformation and processing is done in policies and style sheets that are delivered in the SPML package.

 The SPML package does the following:

-• Provides generic SPML functionality.
+Provides generic SPML functionality based on the OASIS SPML V2 core xsd standard.